AresDev/aresdev.github.io/_posts/2019-04-03-nativescript-idle-logout.md

         }
     }
     ```
-    You have to make sure that the qualified name of the activity inside @JavaProxy anotation matches the name for the main activity in AndroidManifest.xml
+    You have to make sure that the qualified name of the activity inside @JavaProxy annotation matches the name for the main activity in AndroidManifest.xml

     For the purpose of this written we only need to override the method onUserInteraction but the rest of the methods are shown for you to see the possibilities